AstarNetwork/astar-docs/docs/learn/governance/index.md

 * approve or reject `Main Treasury` spending proposals
 * propose a _super majority approve_ & _simple majority_ external proposal via 2/3 majority agreement
 * propose a _super majority against_ external proposal via unanimous agreement
-* canceling a passed referendum via 2/3 majority agreement (this is an _emergency_ action)
+* cancelling a passed referendum via 2/3 majority agreement (this is an _emergency_ action)

 ### Technical Committee

-`Technical Committee` will initially consist of `Astar` runtime developers since this role requires deep technical understanding of the chain.
+The `Technical Committee` will initially consist of `Astar` runtime developers since this role requires deep technical understanding of the chain.

 The `Technical Committee` can:

 * fast-track an **external** proposal
   * standard fast tracking requires 2/3 majority agreement, and allows modification of the voting & enactment period durations
   * instant fast tracking requires unanimous agreement, and allows setting of the voting & enactment period to arbitrarily short periods (for emergency situations)
-* cancel a public proposal (not referendum!) in case the committee considers it harmful, requires 2/3 majority agreement
+* cancel a public proposal (not a referendum!) in case the committee considers it harmful, requires 2/3 majority agreement
 * enable or disable _maintenance_ mode on the **dApp staking** pallet, requires 2/3 majority agreement

 Any `Technical Committee` **member** can **veto** an external proposal made by the `Main Council`.

 ### Community Council

-`Community Council` will initially consist of a mix of Astar Foundation members with highly involved community members (ambassadors).
+The `Community Council` will initially consist of a mix of Astar Foundation members with highly involved community members (ambassadors).

 The `Community Council` can:

-* register a dApp into dApp staking protocol, requires 2/3 majority agreement
-* can utilize dApp staking on behalf of the community treasury, requires 2/3 majority agreement
-* can approve or reject `Community Treasury` spending requests, requires 2/3 majority agreement
+* register a dApp into dApp staking protocol, requires 2/3 majority agreement *utilize dApp staking on behalf of the community treasury, requires 2/3 majority agreement *approve or reject `Community Treasury` spending requests, requires 2/3 majority agreement

 ### Token Holders